Jane-byte-der/diploma-AI-security-/README.md

 - 💾 **Database storage** of all decisions in SQLite for future model retraining
 - 📥 **CSV export** of results for further analysis

+**Additional feature:**
+- ▶️ **"Load Example" button** — loads the test dataset with one click, allowing instant testing of the application without the need to download files.

 **Testing Results:**
 Testing on the synthetic dataset (Table 3.2) yielded the following results:
 - Successfully loaded and processed 10 security events